apache/doris/README.md

 #### Prerequisites

-You must be install following softwares:
+You should install the following softwares:

 ```
 GCC 5.3.1+, Oracle JDK 1.8+, Python 2.7+, Apache Maven 3.5+, CMake 3.4.3+